router-protocol/router-chain-docs/docs/router-core/guides/your-first-contract.md

 ---

 # Your First Contract
-This section will provide a step-by-step guide for first-time users to compile and deploy their first CosmWasm contract on the Router chain.
+This section will provide a step-by-step guide for first-time users to compile and deploy their first CosmWasm contract on the Router Chain.

 ## Step 1) Installing Prerequisites
-If you haven't already, kindly [install the required tools/technologies](../installing-prerequisites) to interact with the Router chain.
+If you haven't already, kindly [install the required tools/technologies](../installing-prerequisites) to interact with the Router Chain.

 ## Step 2) Setting up an Account
-Before setting up an account to interact with the Router chain, verify that the testnet is live and the following links are working for you:
+Before setting up an account to interact with the Router Chain, verify that the testnet is live and the following links are working for you:

 -   [RPC Endpoint](https://lcd.testnet.routerchain.dev)